Gliptal/TPW-Settings/README.md

 Credits
 ======

-All credits for the TPW MODS package go to its author [tpw](http://forums.bistudio.com/member.php?62814-tpw).
-Special thanks go to Bohemia Interactive, that have proven to be one of, if not the best game studios around.
+Every credit for the TPW MODS package go to its author [tpw](http://forums.bistudio.com/member.php?62814-tpw).
+Credit for ArmA III go to Bohemia Interactive, one of the best game studios around.

-Thank you also to anyone that helped me in the BI Forums, be it a simple thanks or an helpful suggestion.
+Special thanks to anyone that helped me on the BI Forums, be it a simple thanks or an helpful suggestion.